couchbase/query/docs/n1ql-preview-model.md

 this paper, we have offered a preview of the N1QL query model.

 We first discussed the N1QL data model.
-As background, we explored the principles, benefits and costs of the relational model.
+As background, we explored the relational model and its principles, benefits and costs.
 We presented the N1QL data model and identified its comparative benefits&mdash;
-document-based access, intrinsic data modeling, domain-oriented normalization, structural flexibility; in short, preserving the benefits of the relational model while shedding its model-induced costs.
+document-based access, intrinsic data modeling, first-class nesting, domain-oriented normalization, and structural flexibility; in short, preserving the benefits of the relational model while shedding its model-induced costs.

-We then described the N1QL query model by analogy to the relational, showing a similar processing pipeline with additional capabilities in various pipeline stages.
+We then described the N1QL query model by analogy to the relational.
+The N1QL query model works with both rectangles and triangles; is fragment-oriented; and is composable.
+N1QL presents a similar processing pipeline as relational, with additional capabilities in various pipeline stages.

-Finally, we previewed the N1QL query language and its syntax, highlighting non-relational features and capabilities.
+Finally, we previewed the N1QL query language and its syntax.
+We highlighted non-relational features and capabilities, including in-document joins; array, path, collection, and object expressions;
+and selected functions.

 ## About this document